top of page

 #8 FOSTER MASTERY

 Every human being has gifts.
-Helping a person align their giftedness to activities will help motivate a person to be productive and successful.
+Helping a person align their giftedness to activities will help motivate them to be productive and successful.
 Asking a person to attempt things too far beyond their skills reduces motivation and affects one’s worth.
 Setting up skills-related goals and tasks that are slightly challenging but achievable increases esteem and dopamine.
-Individuals in early recovery are handicapped- their brain and ability to function cognitively and emotionally regulate can be greatly diminished and it is critical to reduce expectations and give them time to heal.
+Individuals in early recovery are handicapped- their brain and ability to function cognitively and emotionally regulate can be greatly diminished, and it is critical to reduce expectations and give them time to heal.

 #9 FAITH OR HIGHER PURPOSE